 Specialization learning outcomes

 - demonstrate formal education and training in genuine crime laboratory casework.

 - operate all scientific instrumentation typically used by crime laboratories to identify controlled substances.

 - understand analytical processes necessary to identify controlled substances for criminal proceedings.

 - record accurate and complete examination documentation; as well as use that examination documentation to prepare a laboratory report summarizing their findings.

 - implement the foundation of applied scientific and ethical education to ensure an objective evaluation of suspected controlled substances without bias.

-Forensic Examination Specialization - Spring 2019 Course Requirements
+Forensic Examination Specialization - Fall 2019 Course Requirements

 The major of Forensic Science with a specialization in Forensic Examination is designed for students interested in forensic science as it applies to impression evidence analysis and comparison, as well as other trace evidence examinations.
 This specialization provides a strong background in both the chemical and biological sciences with additional exposure to other aspects of forensic science.
 Students completing this specialization will be well prepared for a graduate Forensic Science program or employment in a crime laboratory.